project-89/argOS/designDocsBackup/core/ecs-architecture.md

 ## Relationships and Hierarchies

 One common concern with ECS is handling relationships between entities.
-TinySim solves this through a sophisticated relationship component system that supports:
+ArgOS solves this through a sophisticated relationship component system that supports:

 Parent-Child Relationships: Essential for tool usage, inventory systems, and spatial hierarchies.